Nhemapriya/Flight-Ticket-Booking/README.md

 An airline operates multiple flights from Chennai to Mangalore.
 The aim is to write a basic ticket booking program for their flights.

+A database is created locally and the details from the file inputs are stored in the database.
+Two files are used as sample inputs with flightname as file name.

 ## Modules involved
 1) Welcome
 2) Login